 Waterfalls inside the Iguazu National Park (both in Argentinian and Brazilian) side are definitely the main attractions in the area and the main reason of your visit.

-However, the whole area of Misiones (we are speaking about Argentina) is interesting, beautiful and offers some other attractions to a visitor.
+However, the whole area of Misiones (we are speaking about Argentina) is interesting and beautiful.
+Moreover, it offers some other attractions to a visitor.

 Zip line and Rappelling Adventure Tour